Dashticz/dashticz/docs/customjss/customjss.rst

 The domoticz blocks gets updated normally every 5 seconds, depending on the ``config['domoticz_refresh']`` parameter.
 So it might take 5 seconds until block 373 gets updated after the change of device 1.

 The exact code depends on the trigger device, and what kind of block you want to change.

+.. note:: This changed in Dashticz 3.4.0.
+Updating block definitions of other devices currently is not supported anymore.